McMinnville, Oregon: Agriculture

+Manufacturing

-Traditional industry includes Cascade Steel, which specializes in producing high-quality finished steel products from recycled steel.
+Cascade Steel specializes in producing finished steel products from recycled steel.
 Cascade Steel Rolling Mills uses electric arc furnace (EAF) mini-mill production for a wide range of hot rolled products including rebar, coiled reinforcing bar, wire rod, and merchant bar.
-Cascade Steel operates as a subsidiary of Schnitzer Steel, a publicly -traded Fortune 1000 company.
+Cascade Steel operates as a subsidiary of Radius Recycling.

 In 2016, Organic Valley purchased Farmers Cooperative Creamery in McMinnville.
 It serves 72 co-op members in Oregon and Washington.
 The company claims to be the nation's largest farmer-owned organic cooperative and one of the world's largest organic consumer brands.
-In 2021 a massive 3-alarm fire decimated the McMinnville Creamery, forcing residents to evacuate a 1/2-mile radius.
+In 2021, a massive 3-alarm fire decimated the McMinnville Creamery, forcing residents to evacuate a 1/2-mile radius.
+The company rebuilt the plant, which is operating again.